virt-s1/rhel-edge/README.md

     ARCH               The arch to build image and run test on.
 Currently supported values:
                            "x86_64"
     VAULT_PASSWORD     Decrypt "files/clouds-yaml"
-    WORKSPACE          Use with Jenkins, used as path to save osbuild-composer logs QUAY_USERNAME      quay.io username
+    QUAY_USERNAME      quay.io username
                            Used to test pushing Edge OCI-archive image to quay.io QUAY_PASSWORD      quay.io password